xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## Segment Routing and Unified MPLS (BGP-LU) Co-existence
 ### Summary

-In the Converged SDN Transport 3.0 design we introduce validation for the co-existence of services using BGP Labeled Unicast transport for inter-domain forwarding and those using SR-TE.
+In the Agile Metro 3.0 design we introduce validation for the co-existence of services using BGP Labeled Unicast transport for inter-domain forwarding and those using SR-TE.
 Many networks deployed today have an existing BGP-LU design which may not be easily migrated to SR, so graceful introduction between the two transport methods is required.
 In the case of a multipoint service such as EVPN ELAN or L3VPN, an endpoint may utilize BGP-LU to one endpoint and SR-TE to another.

 ### ABR BGP-LU design
 In a BGP-LU design each IGP domain or ASBR boundary node will exchange BGP labeled prefixes between domains while resetting the BGP next-hop to its own loopback address.
 The labeled unicast label will change at each domain boundary across the end to end network.
 Within each IGP domain, a label distribution protocol is used to supply MPLS connectivity between the domain boundary and interior nodes.
-In the Converged SDN Transport design, IS-IS with SR-MPLS extensions is used to provide intra-domain MPLS transport.
+In the Agile Metro design, IS-IS with SR-MPLS extensions is used to provide intra-domain MPLS transport.
 This ensures within each domain BGP-LU prefixes are protected using TI-LFA.

-The BGP-LU design utilized in the Converged SDN Transport validation is based on Cisco's Unified MPLS design used in EPN 4.0.
+The BGP-LU design utilized in the Agile Metro validation is based on Cisco's Unified MPLS design used in EPN 4.0.

 # Quality of Service and Assurance

 ## Overview
 Quality of Service is of utmost importance in today's multi-service converged networks.
-The Converged SDN Transport design has the ability to enforce end to end traffic path SLAs using Segment Routing Traffic Engineering.
+The Agile Metro design has the ability to enforce end to end traffic path SLAs using Segment Routing Traffic Engineering.
 In addition to satisfying those path constraints, traditional QoS is used to make sure the PHB (Per-Hop Behavior) of each packet is enforced at each node across the converged network.

 ## NCS 540, 560, 5500, and 5700 QoS Primer
 Full details of the NCS 540 and 5500 QoS capabilities and configuration can be found at: